Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 </div>
 {{/ _layout}}
 ```
-Template with a form to create and add a new wiki page
+Template with a form to create and add a new wiki page.
 **`views/create_page.hbs`:**

 ```html